UIUC-iSchool-DataViz/spring2019online/week02/lecture02.md

 ---

-## 10 minute Break
+## 10 Lets try some stuff in Python!

-Then, a Jupyter group coding demo.
+... opening Jupyter...

 ---